blaenk/blaenk.github.io/provider/notes/clojure.markdown

 (ref-set a @a)
 ```

+## Channels

+The [`core.async`{.path}](https://clojure.github.io/core.async/) library provides an implementation of channels similar to Go's. `go` is a macro that examines its body for any channel operations and turns it into a state machine, immediately returning a channel on which it eventually places the value of its body's last expression, if non-nil, and closes it.
+Upon a blocking operation, the state machine is parked and the actual thread of control is released.
+The body is resumed on a thread-pool thread (or the sole JavaScript VM thread) when the blocking operation completes,

+The primary channel operations within go blocks are `>!` for putting and `<!` for taking.
+There are also analogous operations for ordinary threads which block the thread on which they're called until complete `->!!` for putting and `<!!` for taking.
+These can be used on threads created with, for example, `future`, but there's also a macro called `thread` that's similar to `go` which launches a first-class thread and returns a channel, and should be preferred over `future` for channel work.

+The `alts!` function can be used in `go` blocks to wait for any one of a set of operations to complete, much like `select`.
+Timeouts are channels that close after a period of time, and can be created with the `timeout` function and included in the set given to an `alt` variant to place an upper bound on the amount of time spent waiting for an operation to complete.

+Given the persistent, immutable nature of data structures in Clojure, it's safe and efficient to place them in channels.

 # Macros

 Code in Clojure is represented as data structures, as was described in [homoiconicity](#homoiconicity).
 These structures are then evaluated depending on the data type's rules, such as most literals evaluating to themselves (integers, strings, keywords, etc.), symbols evaluating to the value in the var in some namespace, and lists to calls of functions, special forms, or macros.